bbkr/Text-Markov/README.md

                                   +-----+          +-----+
 ```

-It may be surprising but transition number is not important and can be discarded.
+It may be surprising but transition number is not important for [feed](#feed-foo-bar-baz-) and can be discarded.

 Instead of that transitions counters are stored (in this example each transition occured only once):

 ```
                            1x     +------+